 There can be no consolation for the open goal missed by Fernando Torres on Sunday at Old Trafford, especially not for a man whose reputation is of a goalscorer who scores goals from the most unpromising situations.
-On this occasion, for Torres, the reverse was the case.
+On this occasion the reverse was the case.

 In the seconds after he went around David de Gea and then failed to guide the ball into the empty net, Torres could have slipped into the footballers' default mood of blaming someone else.
-For some of them it is an instantaneous reaction.
-Even Wayne Rooney turned his attentions to examining the turf in the aftermath of his penalty miss in the same game.
-But the Chelsea striker saw the moment for what it was – his own fault – and did not attempt to disguise his anguish.
+But the striker did not attempt to disguise his anguish.

-Once the smoke had cleared, the evidence on Sunday was that life may be changing for the £50m striker who has looked in danger of becoming the most expensive transfer folly in English football history.
+Once the smoke had cleared, the evidence of Sunday was that life may be changing for the £50m striker who has looked in danger of becoming the most expensive transfer folly in English football.

-Chelsea played the way Torres wants them to play, and more specifically it was football played according to the principles laid down by Torres in the interview he did while on international duty with Spain that caused such a stir last week.
-His delivery might have been indelicate – such as his characterisation of Chelsea having the "older player, who plays very slow" – but there were other valid points in there.
+Chelsea played the way Torres wants them to play, and more specifically it was football played according to the principles laid down by Torres in the interview he did that caused such a stir last week.
+His delivery might have been indelicate – such as his characterisation of Chelsea having the "older player, who plays very slow" – but there were valid points in there.

 Watch again the footage of Torres's most famous goal in the Euro 2008 final against Germany.
 It is the archetypal Torres goal: a ball from Xavi is played behind the German defender Philipp Lahm, who thinks Torres is behind him to his left, but a burst of pace takes Torres on to his right shoulder and with one stab of the right boot the ball is lifted neatly over the goalkeeper just as the two Germans converge on the ball.

-In many respects it was not dissimilar in its creation and execution from the goal Torres scored against United on Sunday: the run in behind Phil Jones, the ball behind the defender from Nicolas Anelka and the stabbed finish, which lifted it over De Gea whose instinct, like all goalkeepers, is to go low.
+In many respects it was not dissimilar in its creation and execution from the goal Torres scored against United on Sunday: the run in behind Phil Jones, the ball behind the defender from Nicolas Anelka and the stabbed finish, which lifted it over De Gea.

-Unlike his predecessors who have managed the club since Mourinho, Villas-Boas has an opportunity to change this Chelsea side.
+Villas-Boas has an opportunity to change this Chelsea side.
 The contracts of Drogba, Anelka and Florent Malouda all expire at the end of this season.
-Lampard, Ashley Cole and Petr Cech all have one more season at the club beyond this one.
-Of the old guard, only John Terry is contracted as far as 2014.
 You get the impression that if Villas-Boas still has the confidence of Roman Abramovich this time next year then he will be in charge of a radically different Chelsea team.